Skip to content

 Consequences for animals

-Nocturnal insects orient themselves in the darkness by the weak light of the stars.
-But now that the animals are attracted to the much more intense, artificial light of streetlights or buildings, they leave their usual habitats.
-They either burn up at the hot lights, wander around them to exhaustion, and are generally concentrated, as if on a silver platter, easy prey for insect predators.
-This is another reason why light pollution is considered one of the main causes of insect mortality.
+Nocturnal insects orient themselves in the dark by the faint light of the stars.
+However, as the animals are now attracted by the much more intense, artificial light of street lighting or buildings, they leave their usual habitats.
+They either burn up on the hot lights, wander around them until exhausted and are generally concentrated, as if on a silver platter, easy prey for insectivores.

 Consequences for plants